At Hartford Infant School (HIS) we have a bold and engaging curriculum that develops the following core skills:

 We deliver a skills-led curriculum, which is underpinned by knowledge.
 We teach the foundations children need in order to make connections across year groups and subjects, which will allow them to be successful citizens.
 We believe that all children have a right to a broad, balanced and relevant education which provides continuity and progression and takes individual differences and barriers into account.
 We aim for all pupils to develop the skills and knowledge they need in order to succeed across the curriculum and reach their potential.
 We will provide an engaging and accessible curriculum, relevant to our community, promoting our school vision and values, in order to develop a lifelong love for learning.

 We teach English, maths, reading and phonics skills as discrete, individual subjects, in addition to RE, PE, PSHE and Forest School.
 Our whole school enquiry encompasses science and the following foundation subjects: Art and Design, Design technology (DT), Geography, History, Computing, Music.
-These skills are carefully mapped out each term and across year groups to ensure clear progression, building on prior learning and are highlighted in our HIS Skills Progression document.
+These skills are carefully mapped out each term and across year groups to ensure clear progression, building on prior learning and are highlighted in our Skills Progression document (see the side of the page).

-We have a three-year cycle of whole school themes (HIS long term Enquiry Plan) to enable pupils to develop a wealth of cross curricular knowledge, linked directly to the skills delivered.
+We have a three-year cycle of whole school themes (Long Term Enquiry Plan - see the side of the page) to enable pupils to develop a wealth of cross curricular knowledge, linked directly to the skills delivered.

 Learning at Hartford Infant School is pertinent to our children and ensures deep coverage of the National Curriculum (https://www.gov.uk/government/collections/national-curriculum) and EYFS curriculum (https://www.gov.uk/government/publications/early-years-foundation-stage-framework–2).